Learning to love yourself

 I’d like to take the time out to share my personal journey and how I became so passionate about helping people change their lives.

 It began with my own journey, starting out as a young girl, who lacked confidence and the ability to love herself.
-When I was a kid, I was overweight and went on a 1200 calorie diet given to me by my doctor.
+When I was a kid, I thought I was overweight and went on a 1200 calorie diet given to me by my doctor.

-As I lost the weight going on a “doctors diet", I still found myself unhappy.
+As I lost the weight, I still found myself unhappy.
 Time went on and I tried other diets and diet pills.
 I under ate and exercised.
-In my eyes I was still that “fat” girl.
+In my eyes I was fat.
 Never feeling like I was enough.
 Skinny enough.
 Pretty enough.
 Smart enough.
 Perfect enough.
 Worthy enough.